|

 Comment: VA 190 is not one of those routes you'd probably drive from end-to-end on to get anywhere.

-The interchange with I-64 is only a partial interchange.
+The interchange with I-64 is a single off-ramp from the Norfolk-bound direction of I-64.

 1952 ROUTE LOG